Nissan 180SX: 180SX generations

-The final iteration was released in August 1996.
+The third and final iteration was released in August 1996.
 It had a revised front bumper, tail lights, 15-inch wheels and interior.
-The mechanical and safety package received minor changes, such as the addition of a driver's side airbag, seat belt pre-tensioners, and some changes in the wiring and ECU.
-Three levels of 180SX were offered: Type X, Type S and Type R, with the Type S being the first 180SX to be offered without a turbocharged engine.
+The mechanical and safety package received minor changes, such as the addition of a driver-side airbag, seat belt pre-tensioners, and some changes in the wiring and ECU.
+Three levels of 180SX were offered: Type X, Type S and Type R; the Type S being the first 180SX to be offered without a turbocharged engine.
+An additional trim level of the 180SX offered later in this iteration of the 180SX was called the Type G, which is another 180SX model that does not have a turbocharged engine.

 The Type X and Type R both shared the same 205 PS (202 hp) engine and overall mechanical package however the Type R lacked many of the cosmetic additions of the Type X such as the front lip, rear spoiler, side skirts, rear valence and 15-inch alloy wheels.
-The Type S was powered by a naturally aspirated SR20DE engine with 140 PS, but was similar in mechanical and cosmetic details to the top of the range Type X. The Type S however did not have the option of Nissan's Super HICAS four-wheel steering system like the turbocharged models did.
+The Type S and Type G was powered by a naturally aspirated SR20DE engine with 140 PS, but was similar in mechanical and cosmetic details to the top of the range Type X. The Type S however did not have the option of Nissan's Super HICAS four-wheel steering system like the turbocharged models did.

-The Type X and Type R ceased production in October 1998 however the Type S and an additional naturally aspirated model called the Type G continued production until December 1998 when all 180SX production ceased.
+The Type X and Type R ceased production in October 1998, however the Type S and Type G continued production until December 1998, when all 180SX production ceased.